 While a full faculty roster is still in development, students can expect to see the following teachers this summer:

 Joan Boada, Associate Director of Boston Ballet II

 Miranda Weese, Interim Director of Dance, Boston Ballet School’s Professional Division at Walnut Hill

 Boston Ballet Dancers

 Dancer bios are available HERE.

-Included in a student’s tuition for SDP is access to on-site physical therapy for injuries sustained during the program.
-Physical Therapy is available at both studio locations and open to all students participating in the program.
+Included in a student’s tuition is access to on-site Physical Therapy for injuries sustained during the program.
+Physical Therapy is available at both the Boston and Newton Studios and is open to all students participating in the program.

-Should a student’s injuries require medical attention beyond our on-site physical therapy, appointments will be arranged with our partners in the Sports Medicine Division at Boston Children’s Hospital.
+Should a student’s injuries require medical attention beyond our on-site Physical Therapy, appointments will be arranged with our partners at the Sports Medicine Division at Boston Children’s Hospital.
 All appointments will be arranged by Boston Ballet School, and residential students will be accompanied by residential staff.

 Each Saturday and Sunday, students will have the option to participate in off-campus weekend activities.
 These trips are chaperoned by Residential Staff, but they are open to any student enrolled in SDP.
 In the past, activities have included Red Sox games at Fenway Park, performances by New York City Ballet at the Saratoga Performing Arts Center, amusement park and beach trips in New Hampshire, performances at the Citizens Bank Opera House in Boston, local museums, sightseeing tours, dinner cruises on Boston Harbor, and more.